acend/terraform-training/content/en/docs/06/1-kubernetes-aks.md

 ## Step 3: Add an Analytics Workspace

-We an Analytics Workspace to capture the Kubernetes logs and metrics.
+We add an Analytics Workspace to capture the Kubernetes logs and metrics.

 Create a new file named `aks.tf` and add the following content:
 ```terraform